-- 1) Contributions Deposited into Individual Accounts You own your account and make all decisions concerning the amount of your retirement savings contributions. - 2) Convenience of Payroll Contributions Your employer sends each of your contributions to your selected provider company for deposit. - 3) High Annual Contribution Limits For 2020, employees can contribute up to \$19,500 to their account.
+- 1) Contributions Deposited into Individual Accounts You own your account and make all decisions concerning the amount of your retirement savings contributions. - 2) Convenience of Payroll Contributions Your employer sends each of your contributions to your selected provider company for deposit. - 3) High Annual Contribution Limits For 2025, employees can contribute up to \$23,500 to their account.
 Some employees may qualify for other additional amounts.
 Information concerning these additional amounts is provided within this Guide. - 4) Flexible Contributions You may change the amount of your contribution during the year as allowed by your employer. - 5) Benefits Paid to Your Beneficiary at Death All funds in your account are payable to your beneficiary upon your death.

+The decision to participate in a 403(b) plan and/or a 457(b) plan should reflect your future financial needs.
 It is important to note that these accounts are designed for long-term accumulation.
 You should consult with your financial advisor or tax consultant to determine the potential advantages of a traditional 403(b) and/or 457(b) account.